Sir-Batman/ros-wsl-install-guide/README.md

 Restart the client for the change to take effect.

-2. Copy and Paste: Pasting into the shell can be done by right-clicking the shell.
+2. Copy and Paste

+Pasting into the shell can be done by right-clicking the shell.

 There are some references to an "Enable Ctrl-Shift-C/V" for copy and paste option found [here](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/), but it was not available on my version.
-I would suggest trying to see if the option is available first.
+I would suggest trying to see if the option linked above is available in your version.

 3. Locating the Linux folder in Windows Explorer.